-Although of different ages, origins and training, common observations and analyses have brought us together:
+Although we are of different ages, origins and training, common observations and analyses have brought us together:

-- The management of urethral stenosis has not benefited from the same level of training as all other areas of urology for several decades
+- The management of urethral strictures has not promoted from the same level of training as all other areas of urology for several decades

-- One important reason for this is the lack of direct commercial benefits for the drug and medical device companies that traditionally organise continuing medical education
+- One important reason for this is the lack of direct commercial benefits for drug and medical device companies, wich traditionally organise continuing medical education

 - The practice of high-level urethral surgery requires the emergence of new expert centers

-- Expert centers are involved in all aspects of teaching, firstly academic and then postgraduate for experienced surgeons
+- Expert centers are involved in all aspects of teaching, starting with academic and then postgraduate for experienced surgeons

-- More expert centers will encourage the dissemination of indications, techniques and results of urethroplasty in their geographical area.
+- The proliferation of more expert centers will encourage the dissemination of indications, techniques and results of urethroplasty in their geographical area.

-They will also organise high-level management of 2 sub-categories of patients: hypospadias to be re-operated and traumatic ruptures of the posterior urethra.
+They will also organise high-level management of two sub-categories of patients: Redo-hypospadias and traumatic ruptures of the posterior urethra.

-We present on this site a synthesis of all our experiences, in particular the very important one of the Grenoble-Alpes University Hospital.
-We propose a simple, progressive, effective and rapid teaching method.
-It significantly shortens the learning curve in urethral surgery.
+On this site we present a synthesis of all our experiences, including the significant one from Grenoble-Alpes University Hospital.
+We propose a simple, progressive, effective and rapid teaching method that significantly reduce the learning curve in urethral surgery.

 Urologist for children and adults at the University Hospital of Grenoble-Alpes (France), has oriented his activity towards urethral surgery for the last 10 years.
 He is an associate professor at the Faculty, and is interested in the transmission of the surgical procedure and the wide dissemination of knowledge.
 He also gives numerous training courses in France and abroad.

-Urologist in Beirut (Lebanon), received a double French training in pediatric and general urology.
-Having observed the lack of expert centers in the Middle East, he has been organising for several years teaching meetings, discussion of complex cases on a virtual platform as well as themed operating programmes grouping together exceptional surgeries.
+Urologist in Beirut (Lebanon) has received dual French training in pediatric and general urology.
+Observing the lack of expert centers in the Middle East, he has been organising teaching meetings, virtual discussions on complex cases and surgical programs featuring exceptional surgeries for several years.

-Pediatric surgeon and anatomist at the University Hospital of Grenoble-Alpes (France), has a surgical activity focused on male urethral malformations.
-He is a hospital and university practitioner.
-The Laboratoire d’Anatomie des Alpes Françaises (LADAF) where he works as a teacher-researcher has allowed him to clarify, among other things, the surgical anatomy of the membranous urethra, which is the key to the pedagogy of this site.
-The LADAF, a player in simulation-based teaching, also made it possible to film basic urethral surgery operations.
+Pediatric surgeon and anatomist at the University Hospital of Grenoble-Alpes (France), he focuses on male urethral malformations in his surgical practice.
+He is a practitioner in both hospital and university settings.
+As a teacher-researcher at the Laboratoire d’Anatomie des Alpes Françaises (LADAF), he has contributed to clarifying the surgical anatomy of the membranous urethra, which is an important aspect of the pedagogy of this website.
+The LADAF is also involved in simulation-based teaching and has filmed basic urethral surgery operations.

-Urologist at the Centre Hospitalier Grenoble-Alpes (France), has a strong orientation towards andrological surgery in all its forms as well as the restoration of sexual and urethral function.
+Urologist at the Grenoble-Alpes University Hospital (France).
+He has a strong interest in andrological surgery in all its forms, as well as the restoration of sexual and urethral function.